-A Multnomah University student selects a second major, a

-minor, or an advanced concentration in Bible, choosing from Greek, Hebrew, business administration, educational ministries, education, English, history, intercultural studies, music ministry, pastoral ministry, psychology, TESOL, or youth ministry.
-Such a program, joined with the Bible major and undergirded with general studies, provides the undergraduate with professional and/or vocational training in these fields.
+A Multnomah University student selects a major, choosing from accounting, Bible, biology, Greek, Hebrew, business administration, business and organizational psychology, educational ministries, education, English, global studies, history, music ministry, pastoral ministry, psychology, TESOL, or youth ministry.
+Such a program, joined with the Bible core and undergirded with general studies, provides the undergraduate with professional and/or vocational training in these fields.